archway-network/archway/x/cwica/spec/README.md

     value: vote_msg.encode_to_vec(),
 };

-let submittx_msg = MsgSubmitTx {
+let sendtx_msg = MsgSendTx {
     from_address: env.contract.address.to_string(), // the smart contract address
     connection_id: connection_id, // the ibc connection used when creating the ica
     msgs: vec![vote_msg_stargate_msg], // all the msgs to execute on the counterparty chain
-    memo: "sent from contract".to_string(), // tx memo
+    memo: "sent from archway".to_string(), // tx memo
     timeout: 200, // timeout in seconds
 };

-let submittx_stargate_msg = CosmosMsg::Stargate {
+let sendtx_stargate_msg = CosmosMsg::Stargate {
-    type_url: "/archway.cwica.v1.MsgSubmitTx".to_string(),
+    type_url: "/archway.cwica.v1.MsgSendTx".to_string(),
-    value: Binary::from(prost::Message::encode_to_vec(&submittx_msg)),
+    value: Binary::from(prost::Message::encode_to_vec(&sendtx_msg)),
 };

-Ok(Response::new().add_message(submittx_stargate_msg))
+Ok(Response::new().add_message(sendtx_stargate_msg))
 ```

 Once the txs have been submitted, the contract will receive a callback at the Sudo entrypoints.
-[More info](../../../proto/archway/cwica/v1/sudo.proto)
+[Here is how to integrate them](../../../proto/archway/cwica/v1/sudo.proto)

 > **NOTE**
 >
-> Please note that packet timeouts cause the ibc channel to be closed.
-The channel can be reopened again by registering the ica account again.
+> Please note that packet timeouts cause the ibc channel to be closed, which means the account is not accessible.
+The channel can be reopened by registering the ica account again.

 ## Contents